In This Article

 A: The best time to take a probiotic is controversial.
-Some research suggests that taking probiotics right before (within 30 minutes) a meal is most effective for the strains to survive acidic gastric torment.
+According to some research, taking probiotics right before (or within 30 minutes of) a meal is the most effective way for the strains to survive acidic gastric torment.

 Consistency is key for creating a routine involving the use of a probiotic.
 Schedule a definitive time every day to take your probiotic for the best results.